Furnished room near Columbia

 Couples are welcome.
 I will ask share of expenses be adjusted by 15% and I must OK it with existing roommate if that applies.

-Elizabeth is a property manager for a commercial building in Midtown and enjoys running, cooking, and reading.
+Elizabeth is a 32-year-old property manager for a commercial building in Bryant Park and enjoys running, reading, and watching Netflix.

-Tyler is a software engineer for an ed tech publisher.
-He enjoys biking and writing music.
+Tyler is a 32-year-old software engineer and research assistant working at two labs in the city.
+He enjoys running, biking, and writing music.

 We have no requirements in regards to race, sex, gender, nationality, religion, politics, age, ability, occupation, or lifestyle.
 Our only personal requirements are that you are respectful of others.